biomed-AI/SCHAP/README.md

 - scRNA-generic

 The workflow includes Seurat, Harmony, SingleR, and CellChat.
-Seurat and Harmony were utilized for data integration and clustering, SingleR for cell annotation, and CellChat for calculating cell communication.
+We used Seurat and Harmony were utilized for data integration and clustering, SingleR for cell annotation, and CellChat for calculating cell communication.
 ```bash
 bash entrypoint_scRNA_generic.sh
 ```